JakobGM/driftproject/instructions/1-dotfiles.md

     - Moves the files to a folder named 'dotadded' in the dotfiles repository.
 (Bonus bonus task: check if the file is located in $HOME or $ZSH_CUSTOM, and if so, add it to the correct folder)
     - Adds new instructions to the initialization script in order to symlink these files.
 Here the >> operator might come in handy
     - Runs the initialization script a new(NB: This assumes that the script behaves correctly when it has been partially run before)

+## Rounding up
+You can now carry on to [project 2](2-filehosting.md), where you will learn how to set up a web server and host files from it.